'I Am Not The Most In Need': Harvard-Bound Verda Tetteh Turns Down $40K Scholarship From Fitchburg High

-FITCHBURG (CBS) – A high school graduate is heading to Harvard University, but before she starts her college career, she’s helping others do the same.
+FITCHBURG (CBS) – A Fitchburg High School graduate is heading to Harvard University, but before she starts her college career, she’s helping others do the same.
 Verda Tetteh is getting a full ride to Harvard.
 At graduation, she was awarded an additional $40,000 scholarship for books, computers and living expenses but she turned it down.

 “No one had the chance to say ‘Don’t give away $40,000,” Verda said.
-She chuckles about it now, but the 17-year-old dropped jaws at Friday’s Fitchburg High graduation.READ MORE: 'I Don't Know If He's Killing Me': Victim Of Marlboro Attack Said She Had To Fight Back
+She chuckles about it now, but the 17-year-old dropped jaws at Friday’s graduation ceremony.READ MORE: Coronavirus In Massachusetts: Today's Developments

 “Yes I would do it again,” she said.